gerryzhou/arlims/SERVER_SETUP.md

     sudo -u alis bash
     vim application.properties

+Or merge/copy property values from a backup copy of the properties (watch for new properties in application.properties from the distribution package):

+    cp backups/application.properties alis/

 The application should now be able to be started, as a trial run, via: